Level of education

 Mandatory prerequisites

-Basics of quantum mechanics (simple systems: infinite potential well, rigid rotator, harmonic oscillator; methods for solving the Schrödinger equation; perturbation theory; orbital approximation) and basics of statistical physics.
+Fundamentals of quantum mechanics (simple systems: infinite potential wells, rigid rotors, harmonic oscillators; methods for solving the Schrödinger equation; perturbation theory; orbital approximation) and fundamentals of statistical physics.

 Syllabus